webtorrent/webtorrent/bep_webrtc.rst

 needed to distribute files but the need for a client software prevents its usage in a browser environment.

-This BEP documents how to add support for WebRTC signalling on a tracker in order to make the webapps able to connect peers using the WebRTC API [1].
+This BEP explains how to add support for WebRTC signaling on a tracker in order to make the webapps able to connect peers using the WebRTC API [1].
 Once a communication channel is open between the peers using WebRTC, the standard Bittorent peer connection protocol is used.

-Due to the WebRTC signalling process, the tracker needs to push messages to the clients with a full-duplex communication channel available in a web browser.
+Due to the WebRTC signaling process, the tracker needs to push messages to the clients with a full-duplex communication channel available in a web browser.
-At the moment of this BEP, Websockets [2] are the only compatible standard technology.
+At the moment this BEP is written, Websockets [2] are the only compatible standard technology.

-WebRTC signalling process
+WebRTC signaling process
 =========================
-The diagram below explains the messages involved in the WebRTC signalling process.
+The diagram below explains the messages involved in the WebRTC signaling process.

 ::